hirosystems/docs/docs/clarinet/developer-resources.md

 ### Guide

-This repo follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification when writing commit messages.
+The [Clarinet repository](https://github.com/hirosystems/clarinet)  follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification when writing commit messages.

-**Note** It is important any pull requests submitted have commit messages which follow this standard.
+**Note** It is important any pull requests submitted have commit messages that follow this standard.

 To start contributing to Clarinet:

-1. Fork this repo and clone the fork locally.
+1. Fork the [repository](https://github.com/hirosystems/clarinet) and clone the fork locally.
 2. Create a new branch
    ```bash
    git checkout -b <my-branch>
    ```
-3. Run `npm i` in the local repo to install and initialize `husky` and `commitlint`.
+3. Run `npm i` in the local repository to install and initialize `husky` and `commitlint`.

    ```bash
    npm i